 Half of all people are grouped in the 90-110 range.

-Scores of 160 or over are recognised as genius level.
+Scores of 160 or over are recognized as genius level.

 There are concerns that cultural bias inherent in current tests skews the results.